Grindstone City Historic District: History

 By 1888, Grindstone City had a population of about 1500, and the two companies employed 200 men.
 Both companies rented houses to workmen and operated a company store.
-The grindstones were produces in a range of sizes, ranging from whetstones to three-ton stones.
+The grindstones were produced in a range of sizes, ranging from whetstones to three-ton stones.
 The companies operated until the Great Depression, which brought an end to operations.
 By the early 1970s, only two buildings remained from the original operation, along with the remains of the quarries.